 Simple English definitions for legal terms

-Read a random definition: operating under the influence
+Read a random definition: federal magistrate

 A perpetual policy is an insurance policy that remains effective without renewal until one of the parties terminates it according to its terms.
 This means that the policy will continue indefinitely until either the insurer or the insured decides to end it.